jina/refactoring/outline.md

   * how to test for changes/things that are broken after a refactor
   * diffux, phantom
   * keeping refactors small so they don't break things
+* CYA: what's right for my project
+  * how to tell what works for you...
+    * naming conventions - why one would work better than another FOR your project
+    * organization of files/folders
+    * using elements vs classnames, BEM, OOCSS, etc
+    * using frameworks or not